BjornTheProgrammer/react-codemirror-collab-sockets/README.md

 It is built with React and Typescript, but those can be easily striped out.

 To start the code, look at the README.md's under backend and frontend.

+## Support
+If you have any questions, or other frameworks/languages you'd like help with implementing this on, feel free to create an issue.
+I'll see if I can help out.